sapegin/sapegin.me/src/content/blog/egghead.md

 ## [Getting started with Redux](https://egghead.io/courses/getting-started-with-redux) by Dan Abramov (free)

 Really great course.
-Teaches you many other things besides Redux: like ES6 and just how to write good code.
+Teaches you many other things besides Redux: like ECMAScript 2015 and just how to write good code.
 Watch in any case.

 ## [Building React applications with idiomatic Redux](https://egghead.io/courses/building-react-applications-with-idiomatic-redux) by Dan Abramov (free)